20 IN 20

 Focusing on Discipleship

 Two-Three families are designated each Sunday to serve as coffee hosts and greeters (one family for each service).
 Greeters/coffee hosts will be notified by mail of their Sunday assignment.
-If you are unable to serve on that Sunday, you will be responsible for finding your own substitute; service groups will be posted on church bulletin boards, in the church newsletter, and below.
+If you are unable to serve on that Sunday, you will be responsible for finding your own substitute; service groups will be posted on church bulletin boards and in the church newsletter.

 The committees of The Federated Church are a way to serve and get connected in a particular area of the church life.
 Committees meet at 6:30pm on the second Tuesday of each month.
 Meeting length is usually 1 hour.
 No meetings are held in July